 When you join your Protagonist in their passive state, it’s up to you how long you spend with them before they become motivated.
 However, ideally it will happen relatively quickly.
 In a novel you should transition them by the end of Chapter One.
 In a film script it should be within in the first ten pages.

 The transition from passive to active occurs at the “Inciting Incident.”
 Something triggers a change in that character and they decide to take the steps to change their circumstances.
 That moment launches the central conflict of your story.

 You should keep your character in active pursuit of that goal for the entirety of your story.
 If during any scenes in you’re story they are not in active pursuit of their goal, you should either lose the scene or edit it to keep them active.
-The resolution of that conflict occurs during the climax, and following that moment your Protagonist will transition back to passive, their goal either accomplished or their circumstances changed to accepting their goal cannot be achieved at all.
+The resolution of that conflict occurs during the climax.
+Following that moment your Protagonist will transition back to passive.
+Their goal either accomplished or their circumstances changed to accepting their goal cannot be achieved at all.

 In the film “Tangled,” the Protagonist, Rapunzel, is Passive until the arrival of Flynn Rider.
 Prior to that moment, she is unhappy with her life up the tower, but trusts her mother’s words that she shouldn’t leave.
 Even though she longs for freedom, and to see the floating lights, she isn’t taking active steps to change her circumstances.

-When Flynn Rider arrives, she becomes motivated.
+When Flynn Rider arrives, that triggers her transition from passive to active.
 She hides the stolen tiara, blackmails him into agreeing to take her to see the floating lights, and arranges for Mother Gothel to leave on a quest for paint.
 She escapes the tower, and keeps motivated to achieve her goal through even the most challenging of circumstances.